t0mer/WAssist/README.md

         - PHONE_NUMBER_ID= #Whatsapp phone number ID
         - VERIFY_TOKEN= #Token for whatsapp token verification
         - OPENAI_KEY= #OpenAPI API key
-        - ALLOWED_NUMBERS= #List of numbers allowed to communicate with the bot, comma separated values.
+        - ALLOWED_NUMBERS= #List of numbers allowed to communicate with the bot, comma-separated values.
         volumes:
         - ./wassist:/app/data
     ```
-    **Make sure to set all the environment variables before running the *"docker-copmpose up -d"* command.
+    **Make sure to set all the environment variables before running the *"docker-compose up -d"* command.

 4. If you want to run WAssist as a systemd service, clone the repository using the following command: